BenjaminKim/webistrano/README.md

   ```
   Webistrano is then available at http://host:3000/

-  The default user is `admin`, the password is `admin`.
+  The default user is `admin`, the password is `webistrano`.
 Please change the password after the first login.

 ## Minimum requirement